azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                               [-ResourceName <ResourceName>] `
                               [-DoNotOpenOutputFolder]
       ```
-      <b>Example 1: </b> Grant PIM access with Contributor role to a user for 30 days on a subscription.
+      <b>Example 1: </b> Grant PIM access with 'Contributor' role to a user for 30 days on a subscription.

       ```PowerShell
       Set-AzSKPIMConfiguration -AssignRole `